Batman (Terry McGinnis): Max Gibson

 Maxine "Max" Gibson, a classmate of Terry's and later one of his closest friends, is an African American girl with short dyed pink hair who attends Hamilton Hill High School with Terry.
 Her parents are separated, and she has one older sister who often works late hours.
 Max is exceptionally intelligent and talented with computer programming, even among her peers.
-It is revealed in the episode "Babel" that the Gibsons own a seal-pointed Siamese cat.
+She initially suspects Terry of being the leader of the Jokerz, but after the real leader's identity is exposed she deduces Batman's secret identity and becomes his unofficial sidekick.